JoseExposito/touchegg/README.md

    Again, remove `XK_`, but leave the rest (including the bit before the `XK_`).
 For example, `XF86XK_Back` becomes `XF86Back`.

+Note that only keysyms that are mapped onto a keycode can be used by Touchégg.
+You can use `xmodmap -pk` to show the current mapping.
+To add a keysym that is not mapped by default (for example `XF86ZoomIn`), you can tell `xmodmap` to map it to any free keycode:

+    xmodmap -e 'keycode any=XF86ZoomIn'

 Example 1: Pinch to zoom example

 ```xml